UmutUlupinar/MyLibraryApp/README.md

    STEPS;
  +Create projects API and MVC.
  +Create Tiers for projects.
-  Code entities and enums.
+ +Code entities and enums.
+ +Code entity configuration classes.
  Configure connection that between SQL and API.
+ Migrate tables to database.
  Configure connection that between MVC and API.
  Create dockerfile.
 And configure containers.
  Create basic request at API and send response to home page.
- Code entity configuration classes.
- Migrate tables to database.

  Code repository classes with repository pattern.
  Code common methods to base repository.
  Code JWT structure.